-for skiing out of the course boundaries, which includes not crossing the gate line or the finish gate.
+for skiing out of the course boundaries, which includes not crossing the gate line (see 4210.4) or the Finish gate.

-4210.4.2 Loss of Ski(s) or Stop
+4210.3.2 Loss of Ski(s) or Stop

 A competitor who, having started, loses one or both skis or stops for 10 seconds or more, shall receive a ruling of Did Not Finish (DNF) for that run.
 The loss of other equipment, including ski pole or poles, shall not result in DNF provided that the competitor finishes.